 A good Milky Way lens will allow you to make the most of your camera features, something you really need because of the challenging conditions of shooting the Milky Way.

-Using a wide-angle lens for Milky Way photography is important since the galactic center spreads in a line across a great portion of the sky.
+Using a wide-angle lens for Milky Way photography is important since the galactic center spreads in a line across a great portion of the sky so you better use a short focal length.
 For this type of photography, you can use both prime lenses and wide-angle zoom lenses.

 Although prime lenses provide higher quality, I personally prefer zoom lenses because they offer more versatility.

-However, the most important feature in a good lens for shooting the Milky Way is the brightness, since the short exposure time and high ISO necessary to shoot the Milky Way requires using the fastest possible lens.
+However, the most important feature in a good lens for shooting the Milky Way is the brightness, since the short shutter speed and high ISO necessary to shoot the Milky Way requires using the fastest possible lens.

 - Best full-frame lenses for Milky Way photography